 What is the relationship between health and safety and productivity?

 Terry L. Mathis, an EHS thought leader, argues that neither safety nor productivity work well without the other; a belief taking Health and Safety policy to where it is today.
 However, 1 in 3 workers believe their employer values productivity more than safety.

 The vision of safe production

 A philosophy where everyone recognizes the company must survive and prosper, but safely.
 D. Cooper PhD, founder of consultancy BSMS Inc., argues that this is a realistic goal leading to all-round better economic performance:

 “Without a doubt, people will test the company’s resolve, but if the safe production philosophy is consistently followed, a safety partnership will develop to deliver safety excellence.
 In turn, this will lead to more effective safety leadership, employee engagement (engaged employees are 5 times less likely to experience an injury), and other benefits.”

 The health and safety vs. productivity debate will always exist, as will many things vs. productivity (just type in “productivity vs” to Google).
-Health and safety differs as it protects the main component of productivity - its workers.
+On the other hand, health and safety differs as it protects the main component of productivity - its workers.
 But how can you explain the connection?

 Evidence to support your cause

 We need evidence-based answers now more than ever (OHS management included).
 Whether you are building a business case for new EHS software or putting together a worker training program, it's important to keep the following information in mind:

 Accidents at work impact the economy, the employer, and the employee.
 This is your framework for breaking down the evidence.